 Excluding sales of air conditioners in the second quarter, Rex comp-store sales would have declined 5 percent, compared with the same three months in the prior year.
 Comps don’t include sales of extended service contracts.

 Net income, however, stayed on the brighter side of the ledger in the second three months, coming in at $8.7 million, a 166 percent gain over the $3.3 million reported in the same quarter a year ago.
 Net income in the period does include $10.4 million on pretax income from synthetic fuel investments, including a one-time $3.5 million payment related to a synthetic fuel facility resuming commercial operations, compared with $3.3 million of comparable investment income in the second quarter of the previous year.
+Net income in the fiscal 2004 second quarter reflects an income tax benefit of $1.4 million.

 For the first half, Rex sales moved higher, reaching $174.3 million, up from $170.2 million year-on-year.
 Comp-store sales for the six months rose 3 percent.